OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-08.md

 ## Acts 8:38

-And he ordered that the chariot stop; and they both went down into the water, Philip as well as the eunuch,
+And he commanded the chariot to stop.
+Both Philip and the eunuch went down into the water, and Philip baptised him.
-and he baptised him.

 ## Acts 8:39

-When they came up out of the water, the Spirit of the Lord snatched Philip away;
-and the eunuch no longer saw him, but went on his way rejoicing.
+When they came up out of the water, the Spirit of the Lord took Philip away, and the eunuch did not see him again, but went on his way rejoicing.

 ## Acts 8:40

-But Philip found himself at Azotus, and as he passed through,
-he kept preaching the gospel to all the cities, until he came to Caesarea.
+Philip, however, found himself at Azotus, and as he passed through, he preached the gospel in all the towns until he reached Caesarea.